eclipse-ibeji/ibeji/docs/tutorials/in_vehicle_model/README.md

 }
 ```

-This `sdv_v1.rs` is a representation of the vehicle DTDL model with an HMI and an HVAC in code.
+This `sdv_v1.rs` is a representation of the in-vehicle DTDL model with an HMI and an HVAC in code.

 In [1.2 Create HVAC and HMI interfaces](#12-create-hvac-and-hmi-interfaces), the `@id` field for the HMI and HVAC digital twin interfaces are `dtmi:sdv:HMI;1` and `dtmi:sdv:HVAC;1`, respectively.
 These DTMIs are constructed in the `sdv_v1.rs` file, which we created in step 3 and step 5.